nextapps-de/mikado/README.md

 ## Get Latest

 > Do not use the "src" folder of this repo.
 It isn't meant to be used directly, instead it needs compilation.
-You can easily perform a custom build, but don't use the source folder for production.
+You can easily perform a <a href="#builds">custom build</a>, but don't use the source folder for production.
 You will need at least any kind of compiler which resolve the compiler flags within the code.
-The "dist" folder is containing every version which you probably need (including unminified modules).
+The "dist" folder is containing every version which you probably need including unminified modules.

 <table>
     <tr></tr>